pyyding/pyyding.github.io/_posts/2021-06-17-ui-library-hack.md

 ---
 layout: post
-title: "Solving the stupid problem of a UI library MVP"
+title: "Lightweight UI library MVP"
 published: true
 ---
 Say you're working with your app and you want to share UI components with another app.
 The correct solution is to extract and publish a UI library repository.